lsward-netwkr/ShoPars3/README.md

 On Windows, invoke the Shodan API using...
 C:\Projects\shodan>shodan parse --fields ip_str,hostnames,transport,port,timestamp,data,title,ssl.cert,ssl.cipher,ssl.versions --separator ³ data.json.gz > data.csv

-ShoPars3 will take data.csv as its input.
+ShoPars3 will take data.csv as its input, and uses ³ as its delimiter as some Shodan output can include ',' which breaks things.
 It has no arguments.

 # Dependencies
 - Python 3.6 (tested on Windows and Ubuntu)